Learn how ungated replay links work and how to use them in your marketing, especially in retargeting ad campaigns

 Something else to be aware of is the duplication of records may also require you to merge them later in your CRM or to dedupe your email list.

-Though the benefits of ungated replays may easily outweigh the impact they have on your analytics, these are things you should remain aware of.
+Though the benefits of ungated sessions may easily outweigh the impact they have on your analytics, these are things you should remain aware of.

-What should I watch out for when testing an ungated replay?
+What should I watch out for when testing an ungated session?

-Because of this, if you make changes to your webinar, publish those changes, and then test the ungated replay link, you may not see your changes reflected unless you wipe out your cookies or open the link in a new incognito window.
+Because of this, if you make changes to your webinar, publish those changes, and then test either of the ungated links, you may not see your changes reflected unless you wipe out your cookies or open the link in a new incognito window.
 Please note that you need to close and open a new incognito window in order to see the new changes.